-Complaints must be submitted in writing to Dorset Council's Monitoring Officer using the Code of Conduct complaint form.
+Complaints must be submitted in writing to Dorset Council's Monitoring Officer using the Code of Conduct complaint form [LINK].
+Please remember to send any documents that support your complaint, with your form.

 You will need to set out details of your complaint including: